Adimoser/Adimoser/README.md

  #### Web Development 🌐 </> 👨🏻‍💻

- As I worked as a Full-Stack Developer, I used both Front- and Backend elements.
+ Since I worked as a Full-Stack Developer, I used to do both Front- and Backend.

  _Frontend:_ ⚛